Library Instruction Goals and Mission Statement

 Student learning in library research instruction

 As part of their responsibilities as members of the Staley Library professional staff and as Millikin University faculty members, the Staley Library librarians provide research instruction sessions to academic classes.
-This instruction is available for ALL classes, although in terms of the number of sections taught, our primary emphasis is on freshmen and the Critical Writing, Reading, and Research (CWRR) sequence and the University Seminar.
+This instruction is available for ALL classes, although in terms of the number of sections taught, our primary emphasis is on freshmen and the Critical Writing, Reading, and Research (CWRR) and Honors Writing Studio (HWS) sequences and University Seminar.

 - Student Learning in Library Research Instruction for CWRR & Seminar - 2017-18